-The Shindengen Group launched its 15th Medium Term Business Plan in fiscal 2019 with the basic policy of “Advancing product strategy for sustainable growth” as a framework for the three years leading to fiscal 2021 and beyond.
+The Shindengen Group launched its 15th Medium Term Business Plan in fiscal 2019 with the basic policy of “Advancing product strategy for sustainable growth” as part of a framework for the decade ending with fiscal 2029.
 In particular, we have positioned mobility as a key market, in which we expect demand expansion related to vehicle electrification and tightening environmental regulations, and are focusing efforts on business in this area.

 However, the prolonged trade friction between the United States and China led to a slowdown in the semiconductor business.
 In addition, the global COVID-19 pandemic led to widespread restrictions on activities, including efforts to stay home and lockdowns, which worsened the business environment for mobility-related businesses, particularly in Southeast Asia.
 These factors led to a sharp decline in earnings.
 Given this environment, Shindengen implemented business structure reforms, described below, with the aim of building a revenue structure that will be resilient to changes in the market environment and a robust management foundation.

 We are building a revenue structure that is resilient to changes in the market environment and reinforcing competitiveness primarily in mobility and industrial machinery, which we have designated as key markets, in order to increase corporate value.

 2. Business Structure Reform Measures